 Due to a lack of instrument-measured data in the historical period, it is impossible to accurately reconstruct the temperature.
-Nonetheless, it is possible to derive some indices directly related to temperature from historical records, such as the number of snowfall days (Xiao et al., 2006; Zhang and Liang, 2017), the number of snow-cover days (Xiao et al., 2006; Yan et al.,

-- 340 2014), and the snow-cover depth (Zhang and Liang, 2014, 2017).
+Nonetheless, it is possible to derive some indices directly related to temperature from historical records, such as the number of snowfall days (Xiao et al., 2006; Zhang and Liang, 2017), the number of snow-cover days (Xiao et al., 2006; Yan et al., 2014) and the snow-cover depth (Zhang and Liang, 2014, 2017).
 Some space-related indices, such as the southern boundary of snowfall (Wang et al., 2004) and the southern boundary of river freezing (Wang et al., 2004; Zhang and Liang, 2017), are also available when there were abundant records in different locations.
 Through these indices, historical cold winters can be compared with the average conditions and extremely cold years in modern times (Table 5).
-On this basis, the extent of coldness and the climatic characteristics in the historical period can be deduced. - 345 In January 1309, the Jiangnan Canal was frozen for at least three days.
+On this basis, the extent of coldness and the climatic characteristics in the historical period can be deduced.

+In January 1309, the Jiangnan Canal was frozen for at least 3 d.
 There was a relatively thick ice layer in the canal, rendering it impossible to sail boats.
-Based on the hydrological characteristics of rivers in the Jiangnan region, Zhang et al. (1977) deduced that the critical temperature for the river to completely freeze in this region is approximately -13 to -15 °C. In modern years when the Jiangnan Canal was frozen (1955 and 1969), the extreme daily minimum temperatures were indeed lower than -13 °C at the nearby meteorological stations.
+Based on the hydrological characteristics of rivers in the Jiangnan region, Zhang et al. (1977) deduced that the critical temperature for the river to completely freeze in this region is approximately -13to $-15\,^{\circ}$ C. In modern years when the Jiangnan Canal was frozen (1955 and 1969), the extreme daily minimum temperatures were indeed lower than -13 °C at the nearby meteorological stations.
 This demonstrates that the above conclusion is reliable in general.
-On - 350 this basis, it is inferred that the minimum temperature in Zhenjiang might have reached below -13 °C when the river was frozen between 3 and 5 January 1309.
-According to the modern instrument-measured data, there were only three years with an extreme minimum temperature below -13 °C in the Zhenjiang-Changzhou region from 1954 to 2019.
-The lowest daily minimum temperature (-17 °C) in January in this region occurred in 1955.
-In early January 1955, the minimum temperatures in the middle and lower reaches of the Yangtze River reached -10 to -15 °C. Except for the main stream of the Yangtze River, all the - 355 rivers and lakes were frozen, mostly to depths of 16-35 cm.
+On this basis, it is inferred that the minimum temperature in Zhenjiang might have reached below -13 °C when the river was frozen between 3 and 5 January 1309.
+According to the modern instrument-measured data, there were only 3 years with an extreme minimum temperature below -13 °C in the Zhenjiang-Changzhou region from 1954 to 2019.
+The lowest daily minimum temperature $(-17 \,^{\circ}\text{C})$ in January in this region occurred in 1955.
+In early January 1955, the minimum temperatures in the middle and lower reaches of the Yangtze River reached -10 to -15 °C. Except for the main stream of the Yangtze River, all the rivers and lakes were frozen, mostly to depths of 16-35 cm.
 Boats were frozen in the Han River and the Dongting Lake (Ding, 2008; Feng et al., 1985).
-Evidently, the climatic conditions in January 1309 were quite similar to those in January 1955-an intense cold wave occurred in early January, causing the lakes and rivers in the lower reaches of the Yangtze River to freeze.
-However, due to a lack of data, it is impossible to determine the weather conditions in January 1309 in regions other than the Zhenjiang-Changzhou region. - 360 In February 1309, there were eight consecutive days of snowfall and 10 consecutive days of snow cover in the Zhenjiang- Changzhou region.
-The roads were buried in snow, severely affecting people's commutes.
-The canal was also frozen.
-In modern times, on average, there are approximately 3.1 snowfall days and 2.8 snow-cover days in this region in February, far fewer than the numbers in February 1309.
-Clearly, the snowfall and snow-cover conditions in February 1309 were quite rare.
-According to the instrument-measured records from 1954 to 2019, the lowest daily minimum temperature (-14.2 °C) in the - 365 Zhenjiang-Changzhou region in February occurred in 1969.
-In 1969, as a result of the continuous strong cold waves from late January to early February, there were six days of snowfall at Liyang station in Changzhou.
-The Grand Canal was frozen from late January to early March (Zhang et al., 2011a).
-The Yellow River and the Bohai Sea were also frozen (Ding, 2008).
+Evidently, the climatic conditions in January 1309 were quite similar to those in January 1955 - an intense cold wave occurred in early January, causing the lakes and rivers in the lower reaches of the Yangtze River to freeze.
+However, due to a lack of data, it is impossible to determine the weather conditions in January 1309 in regions other than the Zhenjiang-Changzhou region.

+In February 1309, there were 8 consecutive days of snowfall and 10 consecutive days of snow cover in the Zhenjiang- Changzhou region.
+The roads were buried in snow, severely